jakusgy/beddit-api/README.md

 [Beddit](http://www.beddit.com) is a sleep monitoring device and mobile application.
 It has an ultra-thin film sensor that you place in your bed, under the bed sheet.
 All you have to do is to sleep on it.
-Beddit connects wirelessly to your smartphone and provides an overall sleep analysis every morning.
-It measures the user's sleep stages, heart rate, breathing rate, snoring, and more.
+Beddit connects wirelessly to your mobile device and provides you with an overall sleep analysis every morning.
+The Beddit Sleep Monitor measures the user's sleep stages, heart and breathing rates, snoring, and more.

-When a Beddit user signs into Beddit, all her sleep data is automatically synced to the Beddit servers.
-The web API gives developers the possibility to make applications that use Beddit sleep data.
+When a Beddit user signs into Beddit, all her sleep data is automatically synced to the Beddit servers (Amazon AWS).
+The web API gives developers the possibility to use Beddit sleep data in the context of their mobile application or web service.

-We kindly ask that you mention Beddit when you use data provided by the Beddit API.
-We appreciate when our partners include a link back to www.beddit.com on their website/app etc. and mention Beddit in, for example, publicly available graphs based on Beddit sleep data. for the latter you can simply use "Powered by Beddit"-text if graphical assets are not easily applicable.
+The only catch is that we kindly ask you to mention Beddit when you use data provided by the Beddit API.
+We also appreciate when our partners include a link back to www.beddit.com on their website/app etc. Now for you to be totally awesome, please mention Beddit in, for example, your publicly available graphs that are based on Beddit sleep data.
+For the latter you can simply use "Powered by Beddit"-text if graphical assets are not easily applicable.

 Do let us know about anything cool that you build on top of our data so we can share it in our channels!
 You can use the following assets: